fastify/fastify/docs/Plugins.md

 ### Create a plugin
 <a name="create-plugin"></a>

-Creating a plugin is very easy, you just need to create a function that takes three parameters, the `fastify` instance, an options object and the next callback.<br/>
+Creating a plugin is very easy, you just need to create a function that takes three parameters, the `fastify` instance, an options object and the next callback.

 Example:
 ```js
 module.exports = function (fastify, opts, next) {